 Even when women and men work in the same jobs, women often earn less than men (Sherrill, 2009), Sherrill, A. (2009).
 Women's pay: Converging characteristics of men and women in the federal workforce help explain the narrowing pay gap.
 Washington, DC: United States Government Accountability Office. and men are more likely than women to hold leadership positions in these occupations.
 Census data provide ready evidence of the lower incomes women receive than men even in the same occupations.
-For example, female marketing and sales managers earn only 68% of what their male counterparts earn; female human resource managers earn only 68% of what their male counterparts earn; female claims adjusters earn only 83%; female accountants earn only 72%; female elementary and middle school teachers earn only 90%; and even female secretaries and clerical workers earn only 86% (U.S. Department of Labor, 2008).U.S.
-Department of Labor.
+For example, female marketing and sales managers earn only 68% of what their male counterparts earn; female human resource managers earn only 68% of what their male counterparts earn; female claims adjusters earn only 83%; female accountants earn only 72%; female elementary and middle school teachers earn only 90%; and even female secretaries and clerical workers earn only 86% (Bureau of Labor Statistics, 2008).
+Bureau of Labor Statistics.
 (2008).
 Highlights of women's earnings in 2007.
-Washington, DC: U.S. Department of Labor.
+Washington, DC: Bureau of Labor Statistics, U.S. Department of Labor.
 When variables like number of years on the job, number of hours worked per week, and size of firm are taken into account, these disparities diminish but do not disappear altogether, and it is very likely that sex discrimination (conscious or unconscious) by employers accounts for much of the remaining disparity.